TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqldb-perf-query-tunning.md

                 },
                 {
                     "value": "yes_some_identified",
-                    "text": "Yes, but there could be other queries that require tunning."
+                    "text": "Yes, but there could be other queries that require tuning."
                 },
                 {
                     "value": "dont_know_answer",